expo/expo-asset-utils/README.md

 ##### resolveAsync

-Given a reference to some asset, this will return a promise that resolves to an Expo.Asset.
+Given a reference to some asset, this will return a promise that resolves to an Expo.Asset that has been cached.

 * Expo asset: `Expo.Asset.fromModule(require('./image.png'))`
 * static resource: `require('./image.png')`